Devking/HeartsAI/README.md

 0.0.8 &mdash; HumanPlayer can now select which card to play, with Exception Handling!
 0.0.9 &mdash; Added card "shorthand" display using unicode characters (and reordered suits)
 0.0.10 &mdash; Game now checks if the played card by the Player is valid! (for ALL cases)
+0.0.11 &mdash; Game now checks who the "winner" of each round is!
+0.1.0 &mdash; First full game implemented!
+(With no state tracking functionality for AI)

 ### Things To Do

-- Computation for who the next firstPlayer is (within Game.java)
+- Get working low-play AI (plays lowest valid card option)
 - Finish state representations to be passed in to `performAction()`
-- Get working low-play AI (plays lowest valid card option)
 - Get working FSM AI
 - Get working MCTS AI

 ## Version Goals

-0.1.0 &mdash; full game implemented (with limited state functionality)
 1.0.0 &mdash; first full working game version (with all human players)
 1.1.0 &mdash; full working game with basic low-play AI
 1.2.0 &mdash; full working game with basic FSM AI